CAN I TRAVEL TO INDONESIA?

 What The Indonesian Government Says:

 Unfortunately for us all, visa-free and visa-on-arrival entry for all foreign travelers to Indonesia remains suspended.
 The government has not indicated a timeline for when the restrictions on international visitors will expire.
-Indonesia has indicated they will likely be one of the first countries to ease restrictions when the time comes, so hold on because with the recent vaccines that have been approved there is light at the end of the tunnel!

 What The UK Government Says: